-Our current portfolio of project includes a portfolio of ten Offshore Transmission Owner (OFTO) projects under management or at preferred bidder stage and three interconnector projects in development
+Our current portfolio of project includes a portfolio of eleven Offshore Transmission Owner (OFTO) projects under management or at preferred bidder stage and three interconnector projects in development

 Offshore Transmission Owner (OFTO) Projects

 The offshore transmission networks have to date been constructed by the offshore wind farm generators, and then transferred to the successful bidders shortly after commissioning.The offshore transmission networks usually comprise an onshore substation, one or more onshore and offshore high voltage export cables, and one or more offshore substations.

 There have been more than 25 offshore transmission networks tendered to date.